Commissioner for Human Rights

 Commissioner for Rights Defender is assisted by the Office of the Commissioner for Human Rights.

-Dr. Marcin Wiącek
+Prof. Marcin Wiącek

 Commissioner for Human Rights VIII term